How Long Does It Take For Diabetes To Cause Peripheral Neuropathy?

 • Increased difficulty moving around and poorer balance due to numbness

 If you have experienced any of these symptoms, we highly recommend that you speak with your medical provider to discuss possible treatment options.
-Early detection of diabetic neuropathy is the best way to reduce the risk of aggressive disease progression, so be sure to monitor your symptoms closely and seek help when you need it!
+Beyond conventional treatments, incorporating lifestyle changes such as regular foot checks, adopting a balanced diet, and engaging in physical therapy can aid in managing the condition.
+Early detection of diabetic neuropathy is the best way to reduce the risk of aggressive disease progression.

 Living with peripheral neuropathy — how Viasox can help

 At Viasox, we understand that living with peripheral neuropathy can be incredibly challenging.
-With this in mind, we strive to create high-quality non-binding diabetic socks designed to offer improved comfort, extra support and padding, and antimicrobial benefits to make taking care of your feet easier than ever before.
+With this in mind, we strive to create high-quality non-binding diabetic socks designed to offer improved comfort, extra support, padding, and antimicrobial benefits to make taking care of your feet easier than ever before.

-For more information about our products or to receive additional support with your online order, please feel free to reach out to our team.
+For more information about our products or to receive additional support with your online order, please feel free to contact our team.
 We will get back to you as soon as we can!

 Back to blog